CompuTec/processforce-docs/current/user-guide/quality-control/test-protocols/test-protocols.md

  - **After No. of Batches** – you can define the number of Batches after the recording of which a test will be performed.

- - **Batch Record Inspection Date** – if checked, the Inspection Date on **ADD LINK** the Batch Master Data form > Date Details tab is taken under consideration.
+ - **Batch Record Inspection Date** – if checked, the Inspection Date in the Batch Master Data form > Date Details tab is taken under consideration.

  - **Specific date** – put a specific date manually.